 Not feeling like going out into chaotic Hanoi to get your favorite Bun Cha or Pho?
 No need!
 For around 50-75 cents you can have it delivered straight to your apartment.
 Seriously, it’s that cheap!

 Use the Grab App to order the food you want just like you would use UberEats!
 But like 10x cheaper!

 Modern & Spacious Apartments for a Low Price

 Hanoi has incredible value for the amount of space that you get in an apartment.
-I have to say, Hanoi has my favorite Airbnb ever.
-It only cost us about $420 per month to stay at this awesome 2 bedroom apartment with amazing internet!
+I have to say, Hanoi has some of the best Airbnbs that we’ve ever stayed at.
+It only cost us about $420 per month to stay at this awesome 2-bedroom apartment with amazing internet!